 Vat Savitri Vrat is observed by married Indian women for the well-being and longevity of their husbands and children.
 According to the Hindu legends it is said that on this day, Devi Savitri compelled Lord Yamaraja, the God of Death to return the life of Satyawan, her husband.
 Lord Yamaraja was so pleased with her devotion that He gave back her dead husband.
 From then onwards, married women offer prayers to the ‘Vat ‘(Bargad) tree and Savitri is also worshipped as ‘Devi Savitri’ on this day.
 They seek blessings to preserve the fortune of their husbands and also pray for the growth of their families.
 Vat Savitri Vrat is celebrated with immense joy and devotion in the whole of India.

-Vat Savitri Vrat 2018 is on May 15 Tuesday
+Vat Savitri Vrat 2018 was on May 15 Tuesday

 Rituals during Vat Savitri Vrat:

 - On the day of Vat Savitri Vrat, women get up before sunrise.
 They take a bath with ‘gingli’ (sesame seeds) and ‘amla’ (Indian gooseberry).
 After bath, women wear new clothes, bangles and apply vermillion on their forehead.
 The root of the ‘Vat’ or Banyan tree is eaten with water.
 Those women, who observe this fasting for three days, eat only the roots for the three days.

 - The women then worship the ‘Vat’ tree by tying a yellow or red colored thread around the tree.
 They then offer water, flowers and rice as a part of puja.
 Finally women go around the trees, known as ‘parikrama’ and chant prayers while doing so.